 The sheath works well but is not as high quality as the axe itself.

-Comes in a set of 3 axes.
+Comes in a set of 3.
 Handle pre-wrapped with paracord.
 Decent accuracy.
-Nice balance on these axes.
+Nice balance.
 Can be thrown easily at a high speed.
 Sturdy and well made for the price.
 Comes with a protective sheath for carrying.

 The paracord wrapping has a tendency to come loose quickly.

 Hand forged in a traditional method.
-Good size at 19" length on the handle.
+Good size at 19-inch length on the handle.
 Handle made from premium hickory.
 Nice balance on this axe.
 Lightweight and easy to handle.
-NMLRA approved for competition.
+Approved by the National Muzzle Loading Rifle Association for competition.

 Does not come with a sheath.